 - Hiring International Graduates

-Employers seeking to recruit MIT students for internships and jobs (through on-campus activities or independent recruiting processes) are expected to follow Equal Employment Opportunity (EEO) guidelines, as indicated by the National Association of Colleges and Employers (NACE) Professional Standards for University Relations and Recruiting, in addition to our outlined guidelines below.
+Employers seeking to recruit MIT students for internships and jobs (whether with CAPD involvement or through independent recruiting processes) are expected to follow Equal Employment Opportunity (EEO) guidelines, as indicated by the National Association of Colleges and Employers (NACE) Professional Standards for University Relations and Recruiting, in addition to our outlined guidelines below.

-Internship Offers: We ask that employers provide students until December 1st, or four (4) weeks, whichever is longer, to make a decision on internship offers.
+Internship Offers: We ask that employers provide students until December 3, 2021, or four (4) weeks, whichever is longer, to make a decision on internship offers.
+Internship offer deadlines should not be more than 6 months prior to the start of the summer internship.

 Tips for Successful Recruiting

-- Provide Students Time: Employers are cautioned from asking students to decide upon internship or job offers in advance of the Fall Career Fair or from providing students with short decision timelines throughout the year as they can result in students reneging on offers, which is strongly discouraged.
-Career Services offers programs and services to assist students in their job search, evaluating offers, and decision making so that they can provide a response to an employer as soon as is possible.
+- Provide Students Time: Employers are cautioned from asking students to decide upon internship or job offers in advance of MIT Fall Career Fairs or from providing students with short decision timelines throughout the year as they can result in students reneging on offers, which is strongly discouraged.
+CAPD offers programs and services to assist students in their job search, evaluating offers, and decision making so that they can provide a response to an employer as soon as is possible.
 We discourage students from making rushed decisions about offers and request that employers be flexibile with offer deadlines, finding a compromise that will work for both the student and employer.

 - Avoid High Pressure Tactics: No special incentive should be held out to induce early acceptance of an offer, nor should a student be subjected to the terms of an exploding offer.
 The term "exploding offer" is used to indicate a very quick response time, reduction in offer package, or any other practice that puts unreasonable pressure on a student (same-day or next-day second round interviews, abbreviated deadlines for accepting offers, and/or exploding salary bonuses and offers.